You want smart political talk without the meltdowns?

 All right, Jonathan, what's your reaction to that?

-You know, I I feel the same way.
+You know, I feel the same way.

-And in the areas that we're looking at here, what you're seeing, whether it's Hollywood or Washington, DC, believe it or not, they're not held accountable.
+And in the areas that we're looking at here, what you're seeing, whether it's Hollywood or Washington, D.C., believe it or not, they're not held accountable.

 Those standards don't exist.

-And the power players in all these areas have been able to utilize their positions, not just to ask people out or flirt, but to do things like, you know, Matt Lauer putting a lock on the door where he can lock the door or Harvey Weinstein, you know, using his position to get women up in his room, and now this, you know, John Conyers.
+And the power players in all these areas have been able to utilize their positions not just to ask people out or flirt, but to do things like, you know, Matt Lauer putting a lock on the door where he can lock the door or Harvey Weinstein, you know, using his position to get women up in his room.

 How does somebody not know that button exists?

-Did Matt, you know, one day come in in his carpenter clothes and and and his electrician clothes with his with his tool belt, and did he start installing it himself?
+Did Matt one day come in in his carpenter clothes and his electrician clothes with his tool belt?

 Or did somebody likely install it for him?